 Improve Employee Performance with Proper Goal Setting

-When should I set goals for my team?
+When should I set employee performance goals for my team?

 This particular question is two-fold – when should you check into the progress of these goals and how.
-Your regular performance appraisal is a perfect opportunity to set these goals because you’re able to sit down with key team members and develop plans to complete these goals and most importantly, how they coordinate with the bigger picture.
-Because 60% of employees need to interact with at least 10 other employees on any given workday, it’s crucial to ensure the team’s goals are always aligned with business goals.
+Your regular performance review is a perfect opportunity to do some goal setting because you’re able to sit down with key team members and develop plans to complete these goals and most importantly, how they coordinate with the bigger picture.
+Because 60% of employees need to interact with at least 10 other employees on any given workday, it’s crucial to ensure the team’s goals are always aligned with organizational goals (hint: using a SMART goal format is helpful).

-Who needs to be involved in completing these goals?
+Who needs to be involved in completing these performance goals?

 - Tablets for work – 23.7%